phoenix-dataplane/phoenix/README.md

 Optionally, you can manually execute each step in the dev-test-flow.

-Note, once you have finished building, you can use `cargo make run` or `cargo make run-phoenixos` to start the service.
+Note, once you have finished building, you can use `cargo make run-phoenixos` to start the service.

 Without any plugin, phoenixos itself is just an empty control plane.
 Next,